Why, after 13 years, are parents still conflicted about giving their children the HPV vaccine?

 The science suggests that the vaccine is safe

 “The performance of the vaccine so far has been striking and measurable,” says Dr. Willoughby.
-HPV vaccines are approved for use in over 100 countries and more than 100 million doses have been distributed worldwide.
-Extensive clinical trial and post-marketing safety surveillance data indicate that both Gardasil and Cervarix are well-tolerated and safe.
+HPV vaccines are approved for use in over 100 countries and more than 200 million doses have been distributed worldwide.
+Extensive clinical trial and post-marketing safety surveillance data indicate that Gardasil, Gardasil 9 and Cervarix are well-tolerated and safe.

 The vaccine provides long-lasting protection against HPV

-Studies have shown that the HPV vaccine provides good protection for at least 8 years and that the antibody level is much higher after vaccination than after natural infection.
+According to the CDC, the HPV vaccine provides good protection for at least ten years.
+Additionally, research shows that the antibody level is much higher after vaccination than after natural infection.
 This is good news as high antibody levels usually mean longer protection.
 Experts predict that protection from the HPV vaccine will last for at least 15 years and probably lifelong, so no booster is required.
 Having only one series of shots may cut down on potential side effects.

 For some, potential side effects and the vaccine’s overall safety record are cause for concern

-Despite the HPV vaccine’s endorsement by groups such as the National Cancer Institute and the CDC, many physicians have hesitated to recommend it based on its potential side effects, which range from more mild (pain at the injection site, fever and fainting) to adverse events (autoimmune and neurological disorders, anaphylaxis and death).
+Despite the HPV vaccine’s endorsement by groups such as the National Cancer Institute and the CDC (Centers for Disease Control), many physicians have hesitated to recommend it based on its potential side effects, which range from more mild (pain at the injection site, fever and fainting) to adverse events (autoimmune and neurological disorders, anaphylaxis and death).
 Vaccine recipients have also reported experiencing chronic pain, chronic fatigue and sudden premature menopause.
 “Long-term studies have not been done to show the vaccine’s safety,” argues Janet Levatin, MD, a holistic pediatrician at the Tenpenny Integrative Medical Center in Middleburg Heights, Ohio.

 In the US, the Vaccine Adverse Event Reporting System (VAERS), a national, voluntary surveillance system, was set up to monitor reactions to the HPV vaccine.
 In an August 2009 Journal of the American Medical Association article that covered the first 30 months that the vaccine was administered, VAERS reported receiving more than 12,000 reports (a rate of 53 reports per 100,000 doses distributed), 772 of which reported serious reactions, including 32 reports of death.
 “There are enough reports of girls dropping dead or coming down with serious paralysis after the vaccine that I believe they shouldn’t receive it,” says Jane Orient, MD, executive director of the Association of American Physicians and Surgeons.
 Still, the death reports were reviewed and, according to the CDC, there was no common pattern to the deaths that would suggest they were caused by the vaccine.

 “The problem with medicine,” counters Dr. Willoughby, “is that if there’s a condition that is prevalent in a particular population around the same time that a vaccine is given, the vaccine is blamed for the illnesses or, in some cases, deaths.”
 But, he says, it is important to distinguish between an event caused by a vaccine and an event that merely follows the receipt of a vaccine.
-Plus, he points out, the VAERS results were generally not that different from what is seen in the safety reviews of the meningitis and Tdap (tetanus-diphtheria-acellular pertussis) vaccines recommended for a similar age group, 9 to 26 years old.
+Plus, he points out, the VAERS results were generally not that different from what is seen in the safety reviews of meningitis and Tdap (tetanus-diphtheria-acellular pertussis) vaccines recommended for a similar age group.

-Still, it’s hard to ignore the fact that, to date, 200 claims related to the HPV vaccine have been filed with the Department of Health and Human Services’ National Vaccine Injury Compensation Program (VICP), which has paid out nearly $6 million to 49 victims.
-“The 200 claims filed with VICP are the small tip of a very large iceberg,” says Dr. Levatin, who believes more claims will be filed in years to come.
+Still, it’s hard to ignore the fact that, as of July 1, 2019, 415claims, including 15 deaths, related to the HPV vaccine have been filed with the Department of Health and Human Services’ National Vaccine Injury Compensation Program (VICP), which has compensated 130 victims.
+“The 415 claims filed with VICP are the small tip of a very large iceberg,” says Dr. Levatin, who believes more claims will be filed in years to come.
 “We did not know until a generation later that the DES [diethylstilbestrol] which was given to pregnant women in the 1940s through 1960s, would cause serious problems such as cancer and infertility in the recipients’ offspring.
-We may find many problems in the offspring of HPV vaccine recipients as well.”
+We may find many problems in the offspring of HPV vaccine recipients as well.” ed note: DES’s ability to cause mammary gland tumors in mice was known seven years before the FDA approved DES as a miscarriage preventative and within six years of approval was shown to be ineffective in a major published study.
+These studies were ignored until 1971 when a rare vaginal cancer was reported in a group of young girls, who had been exposed prenatally to DES.
+The FDA did not ban DES but changed its label to be contraindicated in pregnant women.
+For more see www.DESAction.org, MedShadow’s sister organization.
+Our research could not find ignored studies on HPV, but not all studies are published.

 Many concerns surrounding the HPV vaccine are about sexual activity.
-Parents may be nervous giving their pre-teen a vaccination to prevent dangers from an sexually-transmitted disease as it could be seen as promoting risky sexual behavior.
+Parents may be nervous giving their pre-teen a vaccination to prevent dangers from a sexually-transmitted disease for fear it could be seen as promoting risky sexual behavior.
 The National Institute for Public Health and the Environment in the Netherlands conducted a study, published in 2018, measuring the effect of the vaccine on the risky sexual behavior in teenage girls.
-A random sample of 19,939 girls ages 16-17 were given questionnaires every 6 months for 2 years after their vaccines.
+A random sample of 19,939 girls, ages 16 to 17, were given questionnaires every six months for two years after their vaccines.
 There was no significant evidence indicating a difference between the sexual behavior of those vaccinated compared to those who were not.

 Japan withdrew its support of the vaccine, and other countries are following suit

-The Health Ministry of Japan withdrew its support of the vaccine in 2013 amid reports of serious side effects in girls.
+The Ministry of Health, Labour and Welfare of Japan withdrew its support of the vaccine in 2013 amid reports of serious side effects in girls.
+Although a review of complaints led experts to determine that symptoms were not related to the vaccine, the Ministry has not resumed the vaccine program.
 (See HPV Vaccine and the Japanese Question for more details.)
-The ministries of Spain, France, Israel and India have also expressed concern, based on adverse reactions to the vaccine.
+The vaccine has become controversial in other countries, including France, Denmark and India, also based on reports of adverse reactions to the vaccine.
 “Other countries are much more prudent than the US when it comes to acknowledging vaccine side effects,” says Dr. Levatin.
 “In the US, financial interests of pharmaceutical companies and conflicts of interest in the CDC and other government bodies do not readily allow for problems, even serious ones, to be acknowledged.”

-The recommended 3-shot series over a 6-month period is difficult for families to follow
+The recommended 3-shot series over a 6 or 12 month period is difficult for families to follow

-Although safety concerns remain paramount, Dr. Willoughby believes another reason that the HPV vaccine rate is so low in this country is that the vaccine schedule isn’t exactly user-friendly.
-In 2013, only about 38% of 13- to 17-year-olds had received all 3 doses of the HPV vaccine.
+Although safety concerns remain paramount, Dr. Willoughby believes another reason that the HPV vaccine rate is so low in this country is that the vaccine schedule isn’t exactly user-friendly for some age groups.
+The CDC now recommends two doses of the vaccine (an improvement over the previous three-dose recommendation), six to twelve months apart, for children who get their first dose before their fifteenth birthday.
+The three-dose schedule over a six-month period is still recommended for those aged 15 to 26.
+In 2017, only about half of 13- to 17-year-olds had received all the recommended doses of the HPV vaccine.
 “The issue is that more kids start the vaccine than finish it,” he says.
-Although some doctors recommend 3 shots even when the 6-month timetable isn’t followed, children (and their parents) often drop the ball on the second and third shots.
+Although some doctors recommend the full series of shots even when the timetable isn’t followed, children (and their parents) often drop the ball on the second and third shots.

 Making the Decision